How Much Does Car Insurance Usually Go Up After an Accident?

 It is also important to note that if you were partly responsible for causing the accident, this might have a large impact on the amount of your car insurance payments.
 That is why it is important to have evidence that helps prove the other driver’s negligence.

 Unfortunately, a car insurance rate increase may not be your only problem after a car accident.
 If your car insurance policy is not enough to cover the damages that resulted from the accident, you may have to pursue a lawsuit against the negligent driver that struck you.
-To learn more about filing a car accident lawsuit against another driver, you should continue reading and speak with an experienced Pennsylvania car accident attorney.
+To learn more about filing a car accident lawsuit against another driver, you should continue reading and speak with an experienced Lancaster County car accident attorney.

 If You Were Injured and Not at Fault – Would Your Insurance Go Up?